Walking through Nuuk Art Museum you will find several works by Miki Jacobsen (b. 1965).

 Whales and Driftwood

-In the hallway before the stairway to the upper floor, you will find “Arferit / Hvaler” (whales) from 1995 created from drift wood found in the islands outside Nuuk.
-The whales have the caudal up and are swimming towards the stairway.
+In the hallway before the stairs to the upper floor, you will find Arferit / Hvaler (“Whales”), from 1995, created from driftwood found on the islands off Nuuk.
+The whales have the caudal fin up and swim towards the stairway.

-The eye is a button found on the beach, and Miki Jacobsen has worked some ink into the wood and thereby created the dark and shiny color.
+The driftwood was cut slightly off around the edges, but the form was essentially already there when Miki found the driftwood – the whales were already there.
+The eye is a button found on the beach and Miki Jacobsen has worked some ink into the wood, thereby creating the dark colour and shiny surface.

 www and Knut

-During the first 10 years of this millennial, there was a polar bear named Knut from a zoo in Berlin which was very popular in the media – seen as a teddy bear or a pet that one could easily have at home.
-This is Jacobsens commentary to the media’s glorification of this polar bear, says Miki Jacobsen.
-“You have to pay close attention in the nature and overall, because these are professional killers, which is why I have made the teeth so huge”.
-Under the bear you can see a tiny fox and a seal in the painting, because the fox often follows the polar bear in hope to catch some of the polar bear leftovers from its seal hunt, Miki Jacobsen says.
+In the 2000s a polar bear called Knut from a zoo in Berlin became very popular in the media, being spotlighted as pet or a little teddy one could easily have at home.
+“This is my commentary on the media’s celebration of this baby polar bear,” says Miki Jacobsen.
+“You have to be careful, in nature just as overall, because these are professional killers: that is why I have made the teeth so huge”.
+Under the bear you can glimpse a tiny fox and a seal, because as Miki Jacobsen says foxes often follow polar bears hoping to catch some leftovers from the bear’s seal hunt.

 Signature and mixed culture

-On the first floor of the building you will find the “Culture Fusion” pieces – two out of a foto montage of four.
-The other two montages are also at Nuuk Art Museum but are currently not exhibited.
+On the first floor of the building you will find the Culture Fusion pieces – two out of a photo montage of four.
+The other two montages are part of Nuuk Art Museum’s collection but are currently not exhibited.

-The photo montages were a part of the exhibition ‘The Red Snow Mobile’ at Nordatlantens Brygge in Copenhagen in 2005.
-An exhibition which attemted to put focus on Greenlandic contemporary art as something other than soap stone figures, tooth carvings, masques and more traditional expressions, which often is associated with Greenlandic art.
+The photo montages were part of the exhibition The Red Snow Mobile at Nordatlantens Brygge in Copenhagen in 2005; an exhibition which attempted to focus on contemporary Greenlandic art as something else than soap stone figures, tooth carvings, masques and the more traditional expressions which are usually associated with Greenlandic art.